enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 class
 %exp
-Classes are, in fact, "special functions” and they are formed of two main parts: class declaration and class expression.
+Classes are, in fact, "special functions” and they are composed of two main parts: class declaration and class expression.
 They were introduced with ES6.
 %

 extends
 %exp
-The JS pattern of simulating class-like inheritance has been formalized as now it is offering a convenient declarative form for class pattern.
-It can be used in ES since version 6.
+The JavaScript pattern of simulating class-like inheritance has been formalized and now it is offering a convenient declarative form for class pattern.
+It was introduced with ES6.
 %

 {[v]:1}
 %exp
-This syntax enables users to assign values to variables declared.
-It has been introduced to ES since version 6.
+This syntax enables users to assign values to already declared variables.
+It has been introduced to ES6.
 %

 `Hello ${name}`
 %exp
 Template strings provide syntactic sugar for constructing strings.
-The first version of ES to support this was ES6.
+It was first specified in ES6.
 %

 var [a,b] = [1,2]